 Darlene learned to make pottery from her aunts, Priscilla and Dextra.
 Her designs are all painted with bee-weed (black) and then traditionally fired to create "fire clouds" on the clay surface.

 Darlene's pottery can be found in museums throughout the Southwest.
-She has also won ribbons at events such as the SWAIA Santa Fe Indian Market and the Heard Museum Market.
+She has also won ribbons at events such as the Santa Fe Indian Market and the Heard Museum Indian Art Fair.